zino-hofmann/graphql-flutter/packages/graphql_flutter/README.md

     ];

     // to avoid a lot of work, lets just update the list of repos in returned
-    // data with new data, this also ensure we have the endCursor already set
+    // data with new data, this also ensures we have the endCursor already set
     // correctly
     fetchMoreResultData['search']['nodes'] = repos;